 Lastly, look at the labels on its x-axis and y-axis to find out the units.
 We will need to include the units in the introduction, for example, “in the period of 5 years from 2017-2022” or “from Jan to Dec 2002” etc.

 The three points above will help you write an appropriate introduction to your report.

 Analyse The Line Graph IELTS Task 1 Question to Write The Body Paragraphs

 You can write one body paragraph in detail if you have got a simple line graph, where you can mention the starting point of a line, the peak points and the trends such as gradually decreasing, constantly increasing, stable etc.

-Use some of the following essential words to describe the line graph:
+Use some of the following essential words for line graph description IELTS:

 |S.NO||Line Graph Tend||Words Used To Explain Line Graph Trend|

 |1||Upward Trend||Rise, Rose, Increase, Peak, Grow, Go Up, etc|

 |2||Downward Trend||Fall, Decrease, Dip, Drop, Come down, etc|